 A native of Evansville, IN, Paul Schutz received his B.A. in English, Music, and Film Studies from Boston College and his M.A. and Ph.D. in Systematic Theology from Fordham University in the Bronx, NY.
 His research focuses on the relationship between religion and ecology, with an emphasis on how contemporary scientific knowledge grounds and informs humanity's relationship with the natural world and other-than-human creatures.
 His doctoral dissertation, "Ineffable Cosmos, Ineffable Love: Divine Action, Ecology, and the 'Laws of Nature' in the Theology of William R. Stoeger, S.J.," draws on the theological writings of Jesuit astrophysicist William Stoeger to propose an 'ecopolitical' theology oriented toward the flourishing of all creatures according to their own kind.
 A longtime liturgist and musician, his work also addresses the potential of Christian worship and biblical accounts of creation, life, and love for cultivating a robust praxis of ecological and social justice.

-“As Dewdrops on Indra’s Web: Buddhism, Constitutive Relationships, and Care for Our Common Home.”
-In All the Ends of the Earth: Challenge and Celebration of Global Catholicism: The Annual Volume of the College Theology Society, edited by Jane E. Linahan and Cyril Orji.
-Maryknoll, NY: Orbis Books, 2020. (forthcoming)
+“As Dewdrops on Indra’s Web: Buddhism, Constitutive Relationships, and Care for Our Common Home,” in All the Ends of the Earth: Challenge and Celebration of Global Catholicism: The Annual Volume of the College Theology Society, ed.
+Jane E. Linahan and Cyril Orji (Maryknoll, NY: Orbis Books, 2020).

 "Environmental Sciences" and “20th and 21st Century Catholic Voices on Nature and Science.”
 In Christian Theology and the Modern Sciences, edited by John Slattery.
 London: Bloomsbury/T&T Clark, 2020. (forthcoming)